How to Remove Semi-Permanent Hair Dye From Skin

 Grab a bowl and mix together toothpaste, soap, and water.
 Once you form a paste, dab with a cotton pad and apply to the stained area around the hairline or on your hands.
 We suggest using a non-gel toothpaste for this.
 Leave the paste on the area for 5 minutes and then wash the skin with water and soap to avoid any dry patches of skin.
 You may need to do this more than once to completely remove the stain.

-If none of the above are working, we suggest that you go to the salon to get it removed professionally.
-Hair dressers who specialise in color have products which are designed to remove hair dye and these will be gentle on your skin.
+Our Colour Remover Wipes should work first time, but if you feel none of the above are working, we recommend you go to the salon to get it removed professionally.
+Hairdressers who specialise in colour will have products which are designed to remove hair dye whilst being gentle on your skin.